spree/spree-guides/content/v2.2/integration/message_basics.md

 In the above example, we returned a single message in the response, but messages generated in this way are technically an array of messages and so it is possible to generate more than one message as part of a service request.
 For example, if you were designing a service that returned the list of shipments that have shipped since the last check, then you would likely need to return multiple `shipment:confirm` messages.

 ***
-See the [Creating Endpoints](creating_endpoints_tutorial) tutorial for some more detailed examples on how to generate messages in response to processing a service request.
+See the <%= link_to "Creating Endpoints", "integration/basic_endpoints_tutorial" %> tutorial for some more detailed examples on how to generate messages in response to processing a service request.
 ***

 ### Push